ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}

+To demonstrate the usefulness of these filters we will use examples, the part path is the same as in the first example of this section.

+{{ site.headers['example'] }} Fetching measurements in a time range
+{% highlight csharp %}
+//Fetch all measurements of the part var FetchedMeasurements = await DataServiceClient.GetMeasurementValues( PartPath, new MeasurementValueFilterAttributes
+  {
+    AggregationMeasurements = AggregationMeasurementSelection.All,
+    Deep = true,
+    FromModificationDate = DateTime.Now - TimeSpan.FromDays(2),
+    ToModificationDate =  DateTime.Now
+  })
+{% endhighlight %}
+This returns the measurements of the last two days.
+You can also use actual dates instead of a time range.
+It is not required to specify both dates, you could use `FromModificationDate` and `ToModificationDate` independently.

+{{ site.headers['example'] }} Fetching specified attributes
+{% highlight csharp %}
+//Fetch all measurements of the part var FetchedMeasurements = await DataServiceClient.GetMeasurementValues( PartPath, new MeasurementValueFilterAttributes
+  {
+    AggregationMeasurements = AggregationMeasurementSelection.All,
+    Deep = true,
+    FromModificationDate = DateTime.Now - TimeSpan.FromDays(2),
+    ToModificationDate =  DateTime.Now
+    RequestedMeasurementAttributes =  new AttributeSelector(){ Attributes = new ushort[]{ 4, 8, 53 } }
+  })
+{% endhighlight %}
+To retrieve only a subset of attributes you can use the option `RequestedValueAttributes`, which requires an `AttributeSelector`.
+You simply add the keys of the desired attributes to the `Attribute` property.

+{{ site.headers['example'] }} Using search conditions
+{% highlight csharp %}
+//Fetch all measurements of the part var FetchedMeasurements = await DataServiceClient.GetMeasurementValues( PartPath, new MeasurementValueFilterAttributes
+  {
+    SearchCondition = new GenericSearchAttributeCondition
+    {
+      Attribute = WellKnownKeys.Measurement.Time,
+      Operation = Operation.GreaterThan,
+      Value = XmlConvert.ToString(DateTime.UtcNow - TimeSpan.FromDays(2), XmlDateTimeSerializationMode.Utc)
+    }
+  })
+{% endhighlight %}
+In this case we use a `GenericSearchAttributeCondition`, a search condition for attributes.
+You specify the attribute key with the value of interest, an operation and the value you want to check against.
+This example again returns the measurements of the last 48 hours.
+We offer other search conditions to create more complex filters, like `GenericSearchAnd`, `GenericSearchOr` and `GenericSearchNot`. <br>
+You can realize more options like filtering for a specific measurement by its id or sorting with the respective properties of the `FilterAttribute` classes.

+>{{ site.headers['bestPractice'] }} Consider filtering on client side
+Instead of defining complex queries to retrieve filtered results, you should consider requesting data with less restrictions, and filter it on client side according to your criteria.
+This reduces workload for the server, as filtering requires more ressources.

 TODO: Was passiert bei Messungsabruf wenn alle drei Parameter angegeben?
 Measurement Uuid>part Uuid>path